 Sea Level Rise Adaptation Funding & Investment Framework

-This data-driven research project seeks to identify near-term sea level rise adaptation needs and will study possible funding solutions.
+This data-driven research project identified near-term sea level rise adaptation needs and studied possible funding solutions.

-MTC is partnering with the Association of Bay Area Governments (ABAG) and the Bay Conservation and Development Commission (BCDC) on the Sea Level Rise Adaptation Funding and Investment Framework.
-Together, the agencies will develop a funding analysis that can inform local and regional efforts to adapt to sea level rise.
+MTC partnered with the Association of Bay Area Governments (ABAG) and the Bay Conservation and Development Commission (BCDC) on the Sea Level Rise Adaptation Funding and Investment Framework.
+Together, the agencies developed a funding analysis that can inform local and regional efforts to adapt to sea level rise.

 The Way It Is Now: Funding Opportunities & Challenges